InRule/DMNModeler/install/readme.md

 ##### Prerequistes
 - irAuthor 5.7.2 ( [Support Site Downloads](https://support.inrule.com/hc/en-us/articles/360058138552-Download-InRule-Software) )
 - The install process will attempt to download and install the Microsoft Edge Web View2 runtime.
 This engine allows DMN Modeler to run as a web application within irAuthor.
-In some cases, workstations block this download and force the user download and install manually.
+In some cases, workstations block this download and force the user download and install it manually.
 Download the installation package from [https://downloads.inrule.com/latest/MicrosoftEdgeWebView2RuntimeInstallerX64.exe](https://downloads.inrule.com/latest/MicrosoftEdgeWebView2RuntimeInstallerX64.exe).
 - This installation requires you to have local administrative rights on your windows workstation for installation only.

 ##### Release Notes